desertfireballnetwork/DFN_darkflight/README.md

 It is easiest to run in a conda environment. install anaconda or miniconda, setup conda environment: conda create --name darkflight_env --file df_conda_spec.txt

-additionally, you need to setup STRM.py, see comment in DFN_darkflight.py for details.
+additionally, you need to setup the library STRM.py, see comment in DFN_darkflight.py for details.
+The STRM data is downloaded to a cache, which is stored in a hardcoded directory within darkflight.py this is currently hardcoded to /home/dfn-user/. you need to modify this.

 additionally you need nrlmsise atmosphere model, python interface, from: https://github.com/DeepHorizons/Python-NRLMSISE-00.git